This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The sunset ushers in a new day and hence a new year.
 Most Islamic institutes herald the first sighting of the crescent of the new moon as the start of the new year.
-Exceptions to this practice include several Islamic organizations and countries such as Saudi Arabia which rely on astronomical calculations to determine the date from beforehand.
+Exceptions to this practice include several Islamic organizations and countries, such as Saudi Arabia, which rely on astronomical calculations to determine the date beforehand.
 Accordingly, there are differences in the Hijri new year dates from one place to another.

 How is Muharram celebrated in Kuwait?